 The whole eastern region of the United States often succumbs to warm weather during the season with high humidity.

-In the Midwest region are a variety of climatic changes, ranging from humid subtropical in the south of parts to a warm temperate zone in the central areas, and wet continental regions in the northern countries of the region.
+The Midwest area is prone to climatic changes, ranging from humid subtropical in the south to warm temperate zones in the central areas, and wet continental regions in the northern countries.

-The whole region is prone to significant hot, humid weather, and some parts of the north of the Midwest frequently succumb to cold temperatures during the winter.
+The entire region is subject to significant hot, humid weather, and some parts of the north of the Midwest frequently succumb to cold temperatures during the winter months.

-This type of travel can often be time-taken and expensive but is often very worthwhile.
+This type of travel can often be time-consuming and expensive but is usually very worthwhile.